humdrum-tools/humdrum-documentation/guide/ch36/index.md

 (`clarinet.spe`).
 These files are derived from the SHARC database of music instrument spectra created by Gregory Sandell (1991).
-The file contains precise spectral measurements for recordings of the instrument playing each note throughout the instrument\'s range.
+The file contains precise spectral measurements for recordings of the instrument playing each note throughout the instrument's range.
 Suppose that the input to <span class="tool">spect</span> contains the note F\#5 for oboe (i.e., semits value 18).
 Then <span class="tool">spect</span> will retrieve the spectral information for a recording of an oboe playing F\#5 and add it to the composite spectrum